Dudsbury Camp: Description

 Dudsbury is an Iron Age hillfort situated on the north bank of the River Stour.
 The defences enclose a semicircular area of about 3 hectares and consist of double ramparts and ditch on the west, north and east sides, with a steep slope to the river on the south side.
 Much of the outer rampart and ditch has been obliterated or severely damaged.
 The best preserved portion lies near the southwest corner where the inner rampart stands 1.5 metres above the interior and 4 metres above the bottom of the outer ditch.
 The outer rampart there rises over 5 metres above the bottom of the ditch.
 There are four entrances to the hillfort, but probably only the west entrance, and possibly the south entrance, are original.

 Limited excavations were conducted by Heywood Sumner in 1921, but little was found except for some Iron Age pottery sherds on the northwest side.

 Later use

 The interior of the hillfort was used for agriculture for many years except for the northeast quadrant which has a house and garden.

 In 1930, fourteen acres were secured as a camp site for the Bournemouth Division of the Girl Guides Association from its then owner, Lord Wimborne, who, in sympathy with the scheme, generously parted with the land for a nominal sum.
 This section is now the Dudsbury Guide Camp.
 The house and garden in the northeast quadrant is now occupied by the Warden of the Guide Camp.

+The Dudsbury Golf Club Hotel and Spa which opened in 2006 announced its permanent closure in January 2024.